nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 self-contained asymptotic correction that does not require an ionization potential (or shift) as an external parameter from a separate calculation.
-In this scheme, the shift is computed by a semi-empirical formula proposed by Zhan, Nichols, and Dixon (C.-G. Zhan, J. A. Nichols, and D. A. Dixon, J. Phys.
-Chem.
-A 107, 4184 (2003)).
+In this scheme, the shift is computed by a semi-empirical formula proposed by Zhan, Nichols, and Dixon[6].
 Both Casida-Salahub scheme and this new asymptotic correction scheme give considerably improved (Koopmans type) ionization potentials and Rydberg excitation energies.
 The latter, however, supply the shift by itself unlike to